-Cash used in financing activities in the three months ended March 31, 2017 of \$2.1 million was due to payment to tax authorities on the employees' behalf to satisfy withholding requirements on income earned from vested shares of the phantom unit plan.
+Cash used in financing activities in the nine months ended September 30, 2017 of \$2.7 million was due to payment to tax authorities on the employees' behalf to satisfy withholding requirements on income earned from vested shares of the phantom unit plan.

-Cash provided by financing activities of \$129.8 million in the three months ended March 31, 2016 was primarily due to \$152.7 million in proceeds from the issuance of related party promissory notes and deemed capital contribution from our Chairman and CEO of \$0.4 million, partially offset by \$23.3 million in payments on short term notes payable related to the NaviNet acquisition.
+Cash provided by financing activities in the nine months ended September 30, 2016 of \$210.5 million was primarily due to \$152.7 million in proceeds from the issuance of related party promissory notes, as well as \$83.6 million of proceeds from our initial public offering, net of underwriting discounts and commissions and offering expenses.
+In addition, cash provided by financing activities was also due to \$3.4 million in deemed capital contribution from our Chairman and CEO.
+These proceeds were partially offset by \$23.3 million of reductions in notes payable related to the NaviNet acquisition, and \$5.8 million payment to tax authorities on the employee's behalf to satisfy withholding requirements on income earned from vested shares.